opendocsg/slw-judgments-backfill/2016_SGHC_227/report.md

 The result turns on the question of whether, for the purposes of s 18(1)( _a_ ) of the MDA, Pham had possession, custody or control of the Suitcase, which is the “thing” containing a controlled drug.

-27     In _Van Damme Johannes v Public Prosecutor_ [1993] 3 SLR(R) 694 (“ _Van Damme_ ”), the appellant had flown to Changi Airport and was on transit to Athens.
+27     In _Van Damme Johannes v Public Prosecutor_ <span class="citation">[1993] 3 SLR(R) 694</span> (“ _Van Damme_ ”), the appellant had flown to Changi Airport and was on transit to Athens.
 His luggage, which was checked in at Phuket, was retrieved by narcotics officers from the in-flight spur area in Changi Airport and

 found to have Diamorphine hidden in it.
 The Court of Appeal held that this constituted possession for the purposes of s 18(1) of the Misuse of Drugs Act (Cap 185, 1985 Rev Ed) (“the 1985 MDA”).
 Section 18(1) of the 1985 MDA is identical to s 18(1) of the MDA.
 In rejecting the appellant’s argument that he did not have the luggage “in his possession, control or under his custody”, the Court of Appeal stated at [8] of its judgment: